By Amy Wiseman, Ph.D.

 When E3 Alliance learned from our partner school district superintendents that increasing student attendance was one of the best ways our communities can help improve education systems in Central Texas, we did our homework.
 As E3 Alliance’s Director of Research Studies, I analyzed student attendance data from school districts across Central Texas and learned that we have 2.4 million student absences per year, and on average, our region has more student absences than the state at every grade.

 We also found that different sub-populations of students tend to miss school for different reasons.
-For example, low income students tended to miss school for medical reasons at a similar rate as their non-low income peers, yet they missed for non-medical reasons at a higher rate than their peers.
+For example, low-income students tended to miss school for medical reasons at a similar rate as their non-low-income peers, yet they missed for non-medical reasons at a higher rate than their peers.
 In contrast, students at risk of dropping out (by Texas Education Agency definition) had rates of absence that were disproportionately higher for both medical and non-medical absence reasons compared to their peers.
-These findings suggest a one-sized fits all approach to combating absenteeism is not as likely to be as effective as approaches targeted at the reasons why students are absent.
+These findings suggest a one-size-fits-all approach to combating absenteeism is not as likely to be as effective as approaches targeted at the reasons why students are absent.
 We will share the best targeted approaches to come out of our Missing School Matters Summit in a future blog post, but first I want to share some of our experience discussing absence reasons with multiple districts and conducting the study in two of them.

 Inconsistent Reason Codes Within and Across Districts